uptrace/uptrace/example/docker/README.md

 ## Grafana

-This example comes with a pre-configured Grafana on http://localhost:3000 (`admin:admin`) that allows you to:

-- View metrics using Prometheus data source.
+This example comes with a pre-configured Grafana on http://localhost:3000 (`admin:admin`) that allows you to view metrics using Prometheus data source.
-- View traces using Tempo data source.

 See [Uptrace Grafana](https://uptrace.dev/get/grafana.html) documentation for details.